San Antonio is truly a City on the Rise.

-While seventeen school districts comprise Bexar County, the lowest-performing school districts are in San Antonio’s urban core.
+The engine for change is driven in part by stark dualities for city residents, particularly those living in San Antonio’s urban core.
+According to the Pew Research Center’s report, The Rise of Residential Segregation by Income (2012), San Antonio is the most economically segregated city in the United States.
+These inequities are clearly exemplified in classrooms across the city.
+While 17 school districts comprise Bexar County, the lowest-performing school districts are in San Antonio’s urban core.
 The urban core is also home to disproportionate percentages of students of color and students growing up in poverty.
-Indeed, San Antonio ISD (SAISD), the school district in the heart of the urban core, serves 97% Latino and African American student body, 93% of which are considered economically disadvantaged.
-Students growing up in the urban core face significant and persistent challenges that threaten their ability to thrive and jeopardize their ability to realize their fullest potential.
-The reality is that students growing up in the urban core do not realize the same quality of education and educational opportunities as their more affluent peers.
+Indeed, San Antonio ISD (SAISD), the school district in the heart of the urban core, serves a 97 percent Latino and African American student body, 93 percent of which are considered economically disadvantaged.
+Students growing up in the urban core face significant and persistent challenges that impact their ability to obtain an equitable education.

 Recently, SAISD earned District of Innovation status from the state of Texas allowing for more flexibility and creativity in the construction of the educational experience.
 This designation, coupled with new initiatives focused on community partnerships to infuse rigor and offer multiple opportunities for students, are critical components of SAISD’s five year plan to align the district with the vision of SA2020.